s-will/Infrared/README.md

                         pass to TDlib as strategy)
   -n NUMBER, --number NUMBER
                         Number of samples
-  -v, --verbose         Verbose
+  --seed SEED           Seed infrared's random number generator (def=auto) -v, --verbose         Verbose
   --model MODEL         Energy model used for sampling [bp=base pair
                         model,stack=stacking model]
   --turner              Report Turner energies of the single structures for
                         each sample
+  --gc                  Report GC contents of the single structures for each
+                        sample
   --checkvalid          Check base pair complementarity for each structure and
                         for each sample
-  --no_redundant_constraints
-                        Do not add redundant constraints --gcweight GCWEIGHT   GC weight
+  --no_red_constrs      Do not add redundant constraints --gcweight GCWEIGHT   GC weight
-  -w WEIGHT, --weight WEIGHT
+  --weight WEIGHT       Energy weight (def=1; in case, use last weight for
+                        remaining structures)
+  --mdbs                Perform multi-dim Boltzmann sampling to aim at targets --gctarget GCTARGET   GC target
+  --target TARGET       Energy target (def=0; in case, use last target for
+                        remaining structures)
+  --gctolerance GCTOLERANCE
+                        GC tolerance
+  --tolerance TOLERANCE
-                        Structure weight (def=1; in case, use last weight for remaining structures) --plot_td             Plot tree decomposition
+                        Energy tolerance (def=1; in case, use last tolerance for remaining structures) --plot_td             Plot tree decomposition
 ```

-A further tool redprint_complexity.py is provided to report tree
+A further tool `redprint_complexity.py` is provided to report tree
 widths for two energy models of different complexity (see our research
 paper for full details) and plot the dependency graphs and tree
 decompositions.
 This tool provides insight into the run time / space